Your Ultimate Guide to Don Quixote

 and real donkey onstage

 Tomasson/Possokhov’s Don Quixote is part of SF Ballet’s 2022 Season.
-It will be performed in Program 3 from February 26–March 6, 2022.
+It was performed in Program 3 from February 26–March 6, 2022.

 What Is It?
 This ballet is pure fun.
 Inspired by Cervantes’ famous (and very long) novel, the ballet Don Quixote (first choreographed in 1869 by Marius Petipa to music by Ludwig Minkus) takes a few short episodes from the three chapters in the second half of the book to craft a charming story that’s become known for its sassy heroine, Spanish setting, and real donkey onstage.
 SF Ballet’s version, created by Artistic Director and Principal Choreographer Helgi Tomasson and Choreographer in Residence Yuri Possokhov, features beautiful sets and costumes by Martin Pakledinaz.

 In short: Spanish lovers.
 Tilting at windmills.
 A horse and a donkey.
 And fiery dancing.

 Who’s It For?
 Anyone who loves castanets and Cabernet, vacationing in the warm Spanish sun, or the capers of rom-com lovers.

 What Will I See?
 Well, the ballet tells the story of a young man named Basilio and his love, Quiterio, or, as we know her in the ballet, Kitri . . .